 Alicia Edwards: Contractor / Partner

-Meet Alicia Edwards (she/her), a proud member of the Colville Confederated Tribes (Okanogan Band) and the visionary founder of Turtle Island Media Group (TIMG).
+Alicia Edwards (she/her),is a proud member of the Colville Confederated Tribes (Okanogan Band) and the founder of Turtle Island Media Group (TIMG).
 Alicia's childhood was steeped in the natural beauty of Okanogan County.
 "I remember sun-drenched mornings working with the horses," she recalls, "learning the value of hard work and the deep connection between people, our animal relatives, and the land."
 This foundation and a love for family, outdoor adventures, and sports shaped her commitment to community.

 After graduating in May of 2020 with her MPH from Eastern Washington University, her public health career began during the COVID-19 pandemic.
 As a communications specialist with the Great Plains Tribal Leaders Health Board (GPTLHB), Alicia was on the frontlines of public health communication.
 Later, at the Northwest Portland Area Indian Health Board (NPAIHB), she contributed to impactful initiatives like syphilis and HIV/PrEP campaigns, and the development of NativeHealthResources.org.